sodadata/docs/soda-cloud/schema-evolution.md

 In Soda Cloud, you can only create new schema evolution monitors for datasets connected to an instance of Soda SQL; you cannot create schema evolution monitors for datasets connected to Soda Core (Beta), yet.

-Instead, you can use SodaCL (Beta) to write <a href="https://docs.soda.io/soda-cl/schema.html" target="_blank">schema check</a> in a <a href="https://docs.soda.io/soda-core/first-scan.html#the-checks-yaml-file" target="_blank">checks YAML file</a><br /> for Soda Core to execute during a scan.
+Instead, you can use SodaCL (Beta) to write [schema checks]({% link soda-cl/schema.md %}) in a <a href="https://docs.soda.io/soda-core/first-scan.html#the-checks-yaml-file" target="_blank">checks YAML file</a><br /> for Soda Core to execute during a scan.
 You can <a href="https://docs.soda.io/soda-core/configure.html#connect-soda-core-to-soda-cloud" target="_blank">connect</a> Soda Core to your Soda Cloud account to see the check results after each scan.

 <a href="https://docs.soda.io/soda-core/overview.html" target="_blank">Soda Core (Beta) documentation</a><br />
 [SodaCL documentation]({% link soda-cl/soda-cl-overview.md %})